ZucchiniTang/Traffic_Sigh_Recognition/writeup.md

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.

+I noticed that `00000.ppm` tend to be quite a bit darker and blur. `00001.ppm`,`00002.ppm` and`00004.ppm` is bright and clear but still isn't the straight ahead of the camera.
+Except traffic sigh, in `00001.ppm`,`00002.ppm` ,`00003.ppm` and`00004.ppm`, image still have other information or noise like surrounding environment, such as tree and sky.
+All of these could be confusion for the model, that's why I need to make more dataset using `translate function`,`scale function`, etc.
 Five German traffic signs that I found on the web are show in below question.